SlimeTraditionalTranslation/Slimefun-Main-Wiki/translate/tw/Other-Plugins/Developer-Guide/Developer-Guide-(1-Project-Setup).md

 Once you have installed everything successfully, continue with Step 2.

-## 2. 2.
-Create a new GitHub Repository
+## 2. Create a new GitHub Repository

 You will need a GitHub Account for this step.
-You will need a GitHub Account for this step.
 We made a nifty Repository-template for Slimefun Addons for you.

 Go to the [Repository template](https://github.com/Slimefun/Addon-Template) and click the bright green button on the right side that says "Use this template".
 You will then be prompted to come up with a name and description for your Addon.
-You will then be prompted to come up with a name and description for your Addon.

 When you are finished just click "Create repository from template".

-## 3. 3.
-Setting up your Project
+## 3. Setting up your Project

 Now that you have a git repository for your project, you can import it into your workspace.